ubuntu/ubuntu-project-docs/docs/reference/exception-firmware-updates.rst

 -----------------

-On an Ubuntu release that uses both fwupdate and fwupd (such as bionic and earlier): **fwupdate** tarball releases only.
+On an Ubuntu release that uses both fwupdate and fwupd (such as bionic and earlier):

+**fwupdate**: tarball releases only.
 No backported individual patches.
-If a tarball release isn't available, make upstream release one. **fwupd** fwupd releases in the 1.0.x series.
+If a tarball release isn't available, make upstream release one.

+**fwupd**: fwupd releases in the 1.0.x series.

-On an Ubuntu release that uses fwupd but not fwupdate: Stay with the same stable release branch that was launched with that release.
+On an Ubuntu release that uses fwupd but not fwupdate:

+Stay with the same stable release branch that was launched with that release.
 For example 1_1_X branch or 1_2_X branch.

 .. _qa_process: